ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Blink Wolf.md

 You've got **84 pounds of trim** sitting in buckets.
 It's not pretty—shoulder scraps, shank meat, neck pieces, belly odds and ends—but it's perfectly good meat.

 The problem: wolf meat is LEAN.
 Too lean for good sausage.
-You need to add fat.
+And it's GAMEY—that metallic, carnivore flavor needs masking with extra fat.

-**The ratio:** 70% wolf, 30% pork fat (by weight)
+**The ratio:** 60% wolf, 40% pork fat (by weight)

+This is richer than standard sausage (70/30), but necessary for wolf.
+The extra fat mellows out the metallic taste and improves texture.

 **The math:**
-- 84 lbs wolf trim
+- 84 lbs wolf trim (60% of final mixture)
-- 36 lbs pork fat (purchased)
+- 56 lbs pork fat (40% of final mixture)
-- Total: 120 lbs of sausage mixture
+- Total: 140 lbs of sausage mixture

 **Cost of pork fat:** 2 silver per pound (you're buying in bulk from a pig butcher)
-- 36 lbs × 2 sp = **7.2 gold** for fat
+- 56 lbs × 2 sp = **11.2 gold** for fat

 #### Making the Sausage